alienfast/gulp-pipeline/README.md

 Each recipe is an ES2015 class having configurable options that registers a task as well as a watch task if applicable.
 These are simply common gulp build configurations.

 ### Common config
 Each recipe depends on a common configuration for the `source` and `watch` that can be fed directly to `gulp.src`, this is the `node-glob` format with options.
-Even when interfacing with other libraries that don't use `gulp.src` directly (such as rollup), these recipes use a common config for ease of use and to enable generic platform definitions.
+Even when interfacing with other libraries that don't use `gulp.src` directly (such as rollup), these recipes use a common config for ease of use and to enable generic preset definitions.

-### Platform definitions
+### Presets definitions
-Common platform definitions are maintained in [platform.js](src/platform.js).
+Common preset definitions are maintained in [presets.js](src/presets.js).
 These are simply common configurations for different structures found in common stacks such as node, rails, etc.  Recipes will fallback on these for configurations such as the `node-glob` `cwd`.
 One example would be the `cwd` for all javascript.

 ### Merged configurations
 Each recipe's ultimate configuration is merged with your overrides - this provides a great deal of flexibility since any configuration you provide will override the defaults.
 This is all provided via the [`node-extend`](https://github.com/justmoon/node-extend#usage) library.
 Familiarity with how this works should allow you to specify just about anything.